 The most important requirement in the diagnosis of ANCA-associated disease is a high index of suspicion.
 Rapid diagnosis is essential for organ preservation.
 Laboratory studies include the following:

-CBC count with differential: Results are most likely normal, but anemia may be present if the patient has renal failure or is bleeding from the GI tract.
+Complete blood cell count (CBC) with differential: Results are most likely normal, but anemia may be present if the patient has renal failure or is bleeding from the GI tract.
 Eosinophilia of 13% or greater is suggestive of Churg-Strauss disease.

 Serum electrolytes, BUN, creatinine, lactate dehydrogenase (LDH), creatine phosphokinase (CPK), and liver function tests: The most common abnormality is an increased serum creatinine level.
 However, the level can be normal at presentation.
-Tissue enzyme (ie, lactate dehydrogenase, creatine kinase) levels may be elevated if the amount of inflammation is significant enough to result in myalgias.
+Tissue enzyme (ie, LDH, CPK) levels may be elevated if the amount of inflammation is significant enough to result in myalgias.

 Urinalysis with microscopy: Proteinuria is almost always present but is rarely greater than 2-3 g in 24 hours.
 Microscopic hematuria is invariably present and may be the only clue to renal disease at presentation.
 The presence of red cell casts indicates glomerular inflammation and is a very helpful clue.